glutanimate/image-occlusion-enhanced/README.md

 - remember size and position of Editor window
 - fixed a bug that would cause modified colour settings not to be saved
 - fixed handling of special characters in file names on Windows
+    + this solves most of the character encoding-related issues on Windows, but not all (see [Known issues and limitations](#known-issues-and-limitations))

 ## Installation